Petrolink/Data-Quality/src/dq_dimensions/README.md

     - "import dq_dimensions as dq"

 ## Objects
-The Data Quality Dimensions Library includes one dictionary object.
+The Data Quality Dimensions module includes one dictionary object.

 **SampleDomain**
  - Dictionary object that holds the curve value(s) and threshold information required to perfrom rig status checks for each sample within a data set.